BUILT BY DESOTO. POWERED BY THE PEOPLE.

 Through her community involvement, Rachel recognized that there was a lack of go-to healthy food options in DeSoto for people to enjoy past the Southern region of Dallas.
 In conversations with community members, it was clear that people were looking for healthier food options that were closer to home.
 Having been a guest at Salata locations for years, as well as having a passion for health and wellness in general, putting faith into action, becoming a Salata franchisee was natural fit.

-As a life-long entrepreneur and consummate community advocate, Rachel is excited about the first of three location’s coming to market with the first scheduled to open in 2024.
+As a life-long entrepreneur and consummate community advocate, Rachel is excited about the first of three location’s which came to market in 2024.
+The first location made Salata history by achieving the highest-grossing grand opening in 2024 and the third-highest grand opening in Salata's history.

 Community service is at the heart of everything Rachel does.
 Her love for her alma mater, DeSoto High School, fueled her to launch a non-profit called EMERGE Leadership, Inc. (ELI) which helps female, first-generation college students navigate the journey from high school to college through creative programming and scholarship opportunities.
 To date, ELI has provided young women with scholarships totaling nearly $25,000 since its inception in 2013 and also provides students with laptops and other technology to use to further their college education.